 ESSENTIAL TIPS FOR VISITING SAN FRANCISCO, CA

-• If you’re driving into the city from elsewhere, be prepared for the horrendous Bay Area traffic, especially on weekdays during the morning and afternoon rush hours.
-The same goes for driving out of the city!
+Driving?
+Be prepared for the horrendous Bay Area traffic, especially on weekdays during the morning and afternoon rush hours.
+Especially driving out of the city!
 Hopping onto the bridge to leave San Francisco could take almost an hour during rush hour.
-Plan your drives accordingly to avoid traffic.
+Plan your drives accordingly.

-• Do not rent a car if you’re primarily going to stay in SF.
+Do not rent a car if you’re primarily going to stay within the city.
 Traffic sucks and parking is an expensive nightmare.
 What’s worse is that if you do rent a car, many hotels charge $35+ for overnight parking.
 If you’re considering street parking as an alternative, good luck because most hotels are located in metered street parking areas.
-San Francisco is relatively small, so most tourist attractions are close to each other and public transportation options are plentiful.
+SF is pretty compact, so most tourist attractions are close to each other and BART/Muni are there to fill in the gaps.

-• Wear extremely comfortable walking shoes.
-Even though public transportation is plentiful, San Francisco is a very walkable city and you’re going to be doing some hill climbing while you’re at it.
+Wear extremely comfortable walking shoes.
+Even though public transportation is plentiful, San Francisco is a very walkable city and you should definitely enjoy the city on foot!
+Because of how hilly the city is, you’re going to be doing some hill climbing while you’re at it.

-• Golden Gate Park Band (April to October)
+- Golden Gate Park Band (April to October) – Free outdoor classical concerts in Golden Gate Park

-• Bay to Breakers (3rd Sunday of May)
+- Bay to Breakers (3rd Sunday of May) – Wild citywide costume run from Bay to ocean

-• Stern Grove Festival Concerts (June to August)
+- Stern Grove Festival Concerts (June to August) – Free summer concerts among the trees!

-• Yerba Buena Gardens Free Concerts (May to October)
+- Yerba Buena Gardens Free Concerts (May to October) – Casual downtown outdoor concerts in city gardens

-• Shakespeare in the Park (June to September)
+- Shakespeare in the Park (June to September) – Free open-air Shakespeare performances under the stars

 65+ Free and Affordable Things To Do In San Francisco, California